Find out about the VAT liability of insurance transactions and insurance related services.

 6.6 Input tax recovery and the VAT treatment of insurance

-In normal circumstances, VAT can’t be recovered on goods and services bought in to make supplies that are exempt or would be exempt if they were supplied in the UK.
+In normal circumstances, VAT cannot be recovered on goods and services bought in to make supplies that are exempt or would be exempt if they were supplied in the UK.
 But there are some exceptions to this, as explained in paragraphs 6.6.1 and 6.6.2.

 6.6.1 Specified supplies